 At this stage asking the young person to recognise that there is a problem with their behaviour does not normally work.
-Phrases such as, “Think about how your parents feel!” or, “Can’t you see how this makes your teachers angry?” may actually increase resistance from the young person and mean that it is difficult for the adult facilitator to develop a supportive relationship with them.
+Phrases such as, “Think about how your parents feel!” or, “Can’t you see how this makes your teachers angry?” may actually increase resistance from a young person and this can mean that it is difficult for the adult facilitator to develop a supportive relationship with them.

 The Transtheoretical Model of Change proposed by Prochaska and DiClemente (1982), following studies of over 300 psychotherapeutic interventions, identified a series of stages that people pass through when changing their behaviour.